Cod Collapse: The Rise and Fall of Newfoundland’s Saltwater Cowboys

 This thoughtfully researched and captivating account reveals how Newfoundlanders from many walks of life, and from distinct regions across the island portion of the province, have coped in the aftermath of the largest mass layoff in Canadian history.
 Integrating the varied and compelling stories of a whale-watcher, a singer-songwriter, a fisher, and a photographer, this moving narrative deftly takes readers from the present back to the early days of the fishery, and forward to consider what lies ahead.

 “Verma’s thoughtful and thought-provoking book combines personal, familial, and societal experiences with historical and contemporary accounts of the fishery.
 She has produced a remarkably engaging blend of memoir, history, science, and humanism….
-Verma aptly and emotionally describes the collapse as one of the greatest collective traumas in the history of Newfoundland.” —Atlantic Books Today (Halifax, NS)
+Verma aptly and emotionally describes the collapse as one of the greatest collective traumas in the history of Newfoundland.” —Atlantic Books Today, review by Dr. Jeffrey A. Hutchings, a professor at Dalhousie known internationally for his work on the ecology of fish

 “I was born and raised in the heyday of the inshore cod fishery in a small outport in Newfoundland and witnessed first-hand the wreckage caused by the stroke of a pen and the cod moratorium.
 Cod Collapse is a walk down memory lane for me and shines an illuminating light on the greatest disaster our province has ever endured.” —Alan Doyle, former lead singer of Great Big Sea and author of A Newfoundlander in Canada

 Jenn Thornhill Verma is a proud Newfoundlander descended from fishers.
 She has a background in radio and works in the non-profit health sector.
 Jenn holds a Master of Science in Medicine, a Bachelor of Journalism/Biology, and a Master of Fine Arts in Creative Nonfiction.
 She has written about her fishing roots in such magazines as Reader’s Digest, Maisonneuve, Downhome, Saltscapes, Newfoundland Quarterly, Explore, The Telegram and The Independent (NL).
-In her spare time, Jenn paints landscapes.
+Jenn also paints landscapes and recently opened her first solo art exhibit at Santini Gallery in Ottawa, ON.

-Bookstores may also order directly from the publisher – see Nimbus Publishing’s Fall 2019 Catalogue.
+Bookstores may also order directly from the publisher—Nimbus Publishing’s Fall 2019 Catalogue (and check out the cover art—also by Jenn Thornhill Verma)